tomeshnet/toronto-community-network/communications/email-templates/new-contributor.md

 - Join our chat!
 It's a great way to stay connected with the many members of Toronto Mesh and the quickest way to get questions answered.
 We run a Matrix chat server with many active rooms, [follow the instructions on our website to join](https://tomesh.net/get-involved/).
 - Join our [mailing list](https://lists.hypha.coop/cgi-bin/mailman/listinfo/tomeshnet) and come to our regular [Meet and Greet](https://tomesh.net/events/) and other events.
-- This is a lot of information and I don't know how to do ______ but I still want to contribute!
+- "This is a lot of information and I don't know how to do ______ but I still want to contribute!"
 Just send a message to operations@tomesh.net and we can peer you up with a member to walk through our tools and workflow.

 Let's Mesh!